LispCookbook/cl-cookbook/iteration.md

   (collect (* i i)))
 ;; => (1 4 9 16 25)
 ~~~

-(If you use `loop` and Iterate in the same package, you might run into name
-conflicts.)

 Iterate also comes with `display-iterate-clauses` that can be quite handy: